Liam Horsted

 Liam Anthony Horsted (born 29 October 1985) is an English former professional footballer who played as a winger.

 Career

 Horsted moved from Portsmouth to Dunfermline Athletic in August 2005 on a six-month loan deal.
 He moved on loan to Oxford United in March 2006, along with fellow Portsmouth player Andrea Guatelli.
-He was one of 7 player released by Portsmouth in May 2006 following the expiry of their contracts.
+He was one of seven players released by Portsmouth in May 2006 following the expiry of their contracts.

 Horsted later played non-league football - he spent the 2006–07 season with Bognor Regis Town, and he later played for Cirencester Town, Havant & Waterlooville, Paulsgrove and AFC Portchester.